 Specific Questions to Ask Your Doctor

-About Alcohol Abuse and Alcoholism Do you think I have an alcohol abuse problem?Have you helped patients with alcohol abuse problems?Where can I get help for an alcohol abuse problem?I’m concerned that I’ve done damage to my body because of alcohol abuse.
-Can I have a physical exam and some tests?
+About Alcohol Use Disorder Do you think I have a problem with drinking?Have you helped others with AUD?Where can I get help for AUD?I’m concerned that I’ve done damage to my body because of my drinking habits.
+Do I need a physical exam and some tests?

-About Your Risk of Developing Complications of Alcohol Abuse Would my health problem(s) have anything to do with abusing alcohol?If I continue with my current drinking pattern, am I putting myself at risk for complications?
+About Your Risk of Developing Complications from AUD Do my health problems have anything to do with my drinking habits?If I continue with my current drinking pattern, am I putting myself at risk for more serious complications?

-If you find a mental health professional that specializes in the treatment of alcohol abuse or alcoholism, ask the following questions:
+If you find a mental health professional that specializes in the treatment of AUD, ask the following questions:

-About Lifestyle Changes What changes can I make to reduce my use of alcohol?Is there anything I can do to enhance my recovery?Is there anything I can do to reverse any damage I may have done to my body because of abusing alcohol?
+About Lifestyle Changes What changes can I make to reduce my use of alcohol?Is there anything I can do to enhance my recovery?Is there anything I can do to reverse any damage I may have done to my body because of AUD?

-About Outlook What are my chances of successful recovery?What if I relapse?What are my chances of reversing any damage I may have done to my body because of abusing alcohol?
+About Outlook What are my chances of successful recovery?What if I relapse?What are my chances of reversing any damage I may have done to my body because of AUD?

 Last reviewed February 2014 by Peter J. Lucas, MD